Present and Future of Auxiliary Professions in Healthcare

 Preceptors are not just teachers or staff of medical institutions.
 They have other vital roles in training, professional adaptation, and current practice in many spheres of healthcare, including nurses and pharmacists.

 Pharmacy preceptors are critical for keeping the resident pharmacists open to new knowledge and flexible-minded.
 They activate the essential thinking of specialists to create better treatment plans and strategies.
+Cloud-based software solutions for pharmacy assists preceptors in secure information storage.

 The question arises about preceptor development for the pharmacological branch.
 Where can people get the proper education to master the profession?
 The need for different kinds of professional training for people with diverse backgrounds is obvious.
 So developing the educational preceptor programs should be branched out to cover these varied needs for knowledge.
 Main ways to become a pharmacy preceptor are: